LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-classes/data-layer.rst

 Models and Data
 ===============

-In order to work with data, we need to add another element to our MVC application.
-Say for example, we want to do things like remove an event from our list.
-Well, if two events both have the same name, how might we identify which of those items to delete?
-We can't yet.
-So we need to tweak how we store event data.
+To effectively work with data, we need to add another element to our MVC application.
+Say for example, we want to remove an event from our list.
+If two events both have the same name, we can't yet identify which of the events to delete.

 In ``CodingEvents``, we add a unique identifier field to ``Events`` to better handle and track distinct ``Event`` instances.
-We'll also create another model class called ``EventData`` to encapsulate data storage and prepare ourselves for decoupling data from controller classes.
+Next, we'll also create another model class called ``EventData``.
+This allows us to encapsulate data storage and prepare ourselves for decoupling the ``Event`` model from the controller.

 Add a Unique Id - Video
 -----------------------